mixu/changes/readme.md

     gluejs
     unreleased      2012-07-31
       Spec out the new group responsibilities.
-Move the render() and watch() tasks to Glue so that file groups can focus on what they do best
       Initial support for multiple packages in one
       ... +21 commits ...
     0.0.2           2012-05-25